mojaloop/helm/mojaloop-iam/docs/gateway-authz-architecture.md

 Per-tier exposure is host-level: internal-only hosts (UIs, the IdP UIs) attach only to the internal gateway, so off the VPN they do not resolve and return 404 at the edge.
-A dual-tier host like the API attaches to both gateways, and a machine that reaches a human-only endpoint hits a `cookie_session`-only rule and gets 401 from Oathkeeper.
+A dual-tier host like the API attaches to both gateways, and a machine reaching a human-only endpoint authenticates as itself and is refused by the grants its subject holds.

 Rules are generated, and carry no per-rule handler configuration, so a rule cannot branch on `X-Gateway-Tier`.
 It does not need to: the `authenticators`